 If we do git reset –hard [SOME-COMMIT], then Git will:

 - Make our current branch (typically master) back to point <SOME-COMMIT>

-- Then, make the files in our working tree and the index (“staging area”) the same as the versions committed in <SOME-COMMIT>
+- Make the files in our working tree and the index (“staging area”) the same as the versions committed at <SOME-COMMIT>

 18. git pull